 Should I Ever Talk To My Accuser In A Child Molestation Case?

-Before you would approach anyone who is alleged victim in a child molestation case or their family, you want to be talking to an attorney, who will help you decide exactly how to handle the situation.
-You definitely wouldn't want to do anything that would violate a court order and subject you to further punishment or prosecution, or solidify the charges that are currently pending against you.
+Before you approach an alleged victim in a child molestation case or their family, you want to talk to an attorney who will help you decide how to handle the situation.
+You definitely wouldn't want to do anything that would violate a court order and subject you to further punishment or prosecution or solidify the currently pending charges against you.